ephramar/gwt-footer/README.md

 **Authored by: Voltz Jeturian voltz.jeturian@icto.dost.gov.ph**

 ## IMPORTANT ANNOUNCEMENT
-Please be informed that the footer.js hosted in the code.google.com will be migrating to cdn.i.gov.ph as code.google.com will no longer be available in the near future.
+Please be informed that the footer.js hosted at **code.google.com** will **no longer be available** in the near future.
 Please see this link for more details: http://google-opensource.blogspot.com/2015/03/farewell-to-google-code.html.
-In this case, we are **enforcing** every website that uses the GWT-footer script to modify the script.
-For those who are using GWT on the recommended CMS (Wordpress, Joomla, Drupal), we will be releasing a new version of the template for your website's use.
+In this case, the code will be migrated to cdn.i.gov.ph. **Every website** that uses the GWT-footer are **enforced** to modify the script.
+For those who are using GWT for the recommended CMS (Wordpress, Joomla, Drupal), we will be releasing a new version of the template for your website's use.

-### Modify this line:
+**Modify this line:**
 ```
 js.src = "http://gwt-footer.googlecode.com/git/footer.js";
 ```
-### to this line:
+**To this line:**
 ```
 js.src = "//cdn.i.gov.ph/gwt-footer/footer.js";
 ```